From BR Bullpen

 White Sox and Reds

-Jimenez played for the Newark Bears of the independent Atlantic League and the Rojos del Aguila de Veracruz of the Mexican League in 2009.
+He then played for the Newark Bears of the independent Atlantic League and the Rojos del Aguila de Veracruz of the Mexican League in 2009.
 With the Bears, he hit .326 with two home runs and 20 RBI in 38 games.
 With Veracruz, he hit .289 with nine home runs and 63 RBI.
 Combined, he hit .299 with 11 home runs and 83 RBI.
 He walked 112 times with only 56 strikeouts.

-In 2010, Jimenez began with the Leones de Yucatan, hitting .355 with nine home runs and 60 RBI in 77 games.
+In 2010, Jimenez began the year with the Leones de Yucatan, hitting .355 with nine home runs and 60 RBI in 77 games.
 He signed with the Minnesota Twins and played for their Triple-A team the Rochester Red Wings, hitting .225 with six home runs and 43 RBI in 67 games.
 Overall, he hit .296 with 15 home runs and 103 RBI in 2010.